kamstrup/fn/README.md

 ---
 ```
 CHORES
-* Put examples in this README
 * Make chanSeq public and add ChanAs()

 API CHANGES
 * Opt needs an API overhaul
-* Order of args / type params in fn.Into() and FuncCollect?
 * Into() error reporting from tail seq?!
 * move TryXX into try package?